kihunsong22/hardware_projects/README.md

 # hardware-projects
-hardware designs and arduino codes - some open-source, some from me
+hardware designs and codes - some open-source, some from me